-1 (2) the individual's last transmission of money to a creditor at the direction of the 2 provider; 3 (3) the provider's last disbursement to a creditor of the individual; 4 (4) the provider's last accounting to the individual pursuant to Section 27(a); 5 (5) the date on which the individual discovered or reasonably should have 6 discovered the facts giving rise to the individual's claim; or 7 (6) termination of actions or proceedings by the administrator with respect to a 8 violation of the [act].
-9 (c) The period prescribed in subsection (b)(5) is tolled during any period during which 10 the provider or, if different, the defendant has materially and willfully misrepresented 11 information required by this [act] to be disclosed to the individual, if the information so 12 misrepresented is material to the establishment of the liability of the defendant under this [act].
-13 Comment 14 15 16 17 18 The four-year limit of subsection (a) applies to administrative and judicial proceedings under section 33(a).
+1 (c) The period prescribed in subsection (b)(5) is tolled during any period during which 2 the provider or, if different, the defendant has materially and willfully misrepresented 3 information required by this [act] to be disclosed to the individual, if the information so 4 misrepresented is material to the establishment of the liability of the defendant under this [act].
+5 6 7 8 9 10 Comment The four-year limit of subsection (a) applies to administrative and judicial proceedings under section 33(a).
 It also applies to actions under section 33(b), as to which the actionable conduct is the violation of the final order, not the conduct that gave rise to the final order.
-19 SECTION 38.
+11 SECTION 38.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 20 applying and construing this Uniform Act, consideration must be given to the need to promote 21 uniformity of the law with respect to its subject matter among states that enact it.
-22 SECTION 39.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 23 NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal 24 Electronic Signatures in Global and National Commerce Act (15 U.S.C.
-Section 7001 et seq.) but 25 does not modify, limit, or supersede Section 101(c) of that act (15 U.S.C.
-Section 7001(c)) or 26 authorize electronic delivery of any of the notices described in Section 103(b) of that act (15

-1 U.S.C.
-Section 7003(b)).
-2 SECTION 40.
-TRANSITIONAL PROVISIONS; APPLICATION TO EXISTING 3 TRANSACTIONS.
-Transactions entered into before this [act] takes effect and the rights, 4 duties, and interests resulting from them may be completed, terminated, or enforced as required 5 or permitted by a law amended, repealed, or modified by this [act] as though the amendment, 6 repeal, or modification had not occurred.
-7 Comment 8 9 1.
+In 12 applying and construing this Uniform Act-uniform act, consideration must be given to the need 13 to promote uniformity of the law with respect to its subject matter among states that enact it.
+14 SECTION 39.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 15 NATIONAL COMMERCE ACT.
+This [act] modifies, limits, and supersedes the federal 16 Electronic Signatures in Global and National Commerce Act, (15 U.S.C.
+Section 7001 et seq.,) 17 but does not modify, limit, or supersede Section $101(c)$ of that act 2 (15 U.S.C.
+Section $7001(c)$ ).
+18 or authorize electronic delivery of any of the notices described in Section 103(b) of that act, (15 19 U.S.C.
+Section 7003(b) ) .
+20 SECTION 40.
+TRANSITIONAL PROVISIONS; APPLICATION TO EXISTING 21 TRANSACTIONS.
+Transactions entered into before this [act] takes effect and the rights, 22 duties, and interests resulting from them may be completed, terminated, or enforced as required 23 or permitted by a law amended, repealed, or modified by this [act] as though the amendment, 24 repeal, or modification had not occurred.
+25 26 27 Comment 1.
 "Law" includes statutes, administrative rules, and judicial decisions.
-A provider may 10 continue operating under prior law as to transactions in process when the Act becomes effective.
-11 It may be burdensome for a provider to comply with prior law for some of its customers and with this Act for others of its customers.
-Hence, the language of this subsection, "may be," permits a 12 13 provider to comply with this Act even with respect to transactions entered before this Act takes 14 effect.
-15 16 2.
-For this section to save a transaction in progress when the Act takes effect, the 17 transaction must have been permitted by prior law.
-If prior law prohibits a transaction, nothing in this section validates it.
-18 19 20 [SECTION 41.
+A provider may

+1 continue operating under prior law as to transactions in process when the Act becomes effective.
+2 It may be burdensome for a provider to comply with prior law for some of its customers and with 3 this Act for others of its customers.
+Hence, the language of this subsection, "may be," permits a 4 provider to comply with this Act even with respect to transactions entered before this Act takes 5 effect.
+6 7 2.
+For this section to save a transaction in progress when the Act takes effect, the 8 transaction must have been permitted by prior law.
+If prior law prohibits a transaction, nothing in 9 this section validates it.
+10 11 [SECTION 41.
 SEVERABILITY.
-If any provision of this [act] or its application to 21 any person or circumstance is held invalid, the invalidity does not affect other provisions or 22 applications of this [act] that can be given effect without the invalid provision or application, and 23 to this end the provisions of this [act] are severable.]
-24 SECTION 42.
+If any provision of this [act] or its application to 12 any person or circumstance is held invalid, the invalidity does not affect other provisions or 13 applications of this [act] that can be given effect without the invalid provision or application, and 14 to this end the provisions of this [act] are severable.]
+15 SECTION 42.
 REPEAL.
-The following laws are repealed: 25 Legislative Note: Insert the citation to any existing legislation regulating consumer credit counseling, debt settlement, debt adjustment, debt prorating, or the like.
-26 27 28 SECTION 43.
+The following laws are repealed:

+16 Legislative Note: Insert the citation to any existing legislation regulating consumer credit 17 counseling, debt settlement, debt adjustment, debt prorating, or the like.

+19 SECTION 43.
 EFFECTIVE DATE.
 This [act] takes effect 12 months after enactment.

-29 Legislative Note: The effective date should be set in such a way that the administrator has an 30 adequate opportunity to prepare to enforce the Act.
-It may be desirable to have the Act become 31 effective in a staggered manner, delaying the effective date for registration.
-To implement this 32 alternative, substitute the following language: "Sections 1 through 3 and 15 through 43 of this
+20 Legislative Note: The effective date should be set in such a way that the administrator has an alternative, substitute the following language: "Sections 1 through 3 and 15 through 43 of this